Who is the Pennsylvania Human Relations Commission?

 Eleven commissioners, appointed by the Governor and confirmed by the Senate, act as public liaisons, set policies to be implemented by staff and resolve some cases that are not settled voluntarily.
 The commission is independent and nonpartisan, with no more than six commissioners from one political party.
 The commission chairperson is appointed by the governor, and a vice-chairperson, secretary and assistant secretary are elected by commissioners each year.

-The commission holds monthly public meetings around the commonwealth and invites the public to address issues of discrimination or civil tension in their communities at the meetings.
-Find the PHRC public meeting schedule here.
+The commission holds monthly public meetings around the commonwealth and invites the public to address issues of discrimination or civil tension in their communities.
+PHRC Public Meeting Schedule.

 PHRC Advisory Councils, located in seven counties, act as liaisons in local communities and work to raise public awareness of civil rights issues.
-Find PHRC Advisory Council public meeting schedules here.
+PHRC Advisory Council Meeting Schedules.